Everything you need to know about renewable energy

 What's more, knowing the source of the energy is not enough to choose the right supplier.
 There are other factors to consider when making your choice.

-• The suppliers-producers of renewable energies ;
+• The suppliers-producers of energy from renewable sources ;

 • The suppliers-buyers which can be divided into two sub-categories: purchases can be made from local producers or from producers in other EU countries.